flybywiresim/docs/docs/pilots-corner/a32nx-briefing/mcdu/f-pln.md

 The AIRPORT key serves as a fast slew key.
 It can be pressed to call up the next airport (DEST, ALTN, ORIGIN) to be displayed on the flight plan page.

-!!! attention "AIRPORT key"
-    Currently not available or INOP in the FBW A32NX for Microsoft Flight Simulator.

 Between two waypoints the display shows:

 - Name of the leg